RWS/tridion-sites-extensions-api-docs/docs/open-api-client.addeditem.md

 ## AddedItem type

-Represents an Item added to a {<!-- -->Tridion.TranslationManager.OpenApi.V3.Dto.TranslationJob<!-- -->}<!-- -->.The item added to a Translation Job is not necessarily the item that is send for translation.
-For example, if a Page is added without specifying the TranslateParentItems flag in the , the Components on the Page are included in the Translation Job but the Page itself will not.To change the items included in the Translation Job directly, use a Tridion Sites event subscription with the event arguments.
+Represents an Item added to a {<!-- -->Tridion.TranslationManager.OpenApi.V3.Dto.TranslationJob<!-- -->}<!-- -->.The item added to a Translation Job is not necessarily the item that is sent for translation.
+For example, if a Page is added without specifying the TranslateParentItems flag in the \[ResolveOptions\], the Components on the Page are included in the Translation Job but the Page itself will not.To change the items included in the Translation Job directly, use a Tridion Sites event subscription with the \[ResolvedItemsEventArgs\] event arguments.

 **Signature:**